phette23/iis7-web-config/readme.md

 - I'm not a server guy, I'm a frontend web guy.
 These files might suck.
 - Not tested anywhere except our dev & production servers.
 Probably IIS7.5 specific, definitely won't work on IIS6.
-- A lot of this is probably easier done through the Server Manager GUI, but damn am I confused by that thing.
+- A lot of this is probably easily done through the Server Manager GUI, but I don't know how to use that thing and prefer text configuration files which can be versioned.

 ## License